 I love talking to East Coast people or random strangers from Europe all about California.
 So many people think that if you’re planning to visit California that you’re going to be surfing, getting tan… and then getting plastic surgery, but that’s just not the case.
+That’s why we’ve created this California travel guide.
 Most of the best things to do in California aren’t even at the beach!

 Having lived in both San Francisco and Orange County, and of course traveling all over the state, we’ve gotten to experience hundreds of small towns and hiking spots.
 Some of the best things to do in California are way off the beaten path, while others are in the middle of Los Angeles.

 California is a huge state with millions of people.
 Because maps are weird and sometime that size of a state or country is a little skewed, someone new to the West Coast might not fully grasp the enormity of California.
 The driving map below should help clear up confusion about what’s driveable in a day or not.